mzmaker05/Filey/README.md

 # Filey

-Filey is a files system designed as a lifehack
+Filey is a file system designed as a lifehack
-Allows you to add notes, color tags and other actiones to your files.
+Allows you to add notes, color tags and other actions to your files.
 Make sure you change your Path to the files you want to administer FILES_DIR = '/Change to your location/'  # Change to your folder with Python files make a temlates folder and have the index file in there, in two spots of the python code.